LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_nested_loop_reorder.rst

 The examples in this
 section show the nested loop reordering process in more detail.
-Specifically, we describe how to reorder execution policy statements, which is conceptually analogous to how one would reorder levels of a C-style loop nest.
+Specifically, we describe how to reorder execution policy statements, which is conceptually analogous to how one would reorder for-loops in a C-style loop nest.
 We also introduce strongly-typed index variables that can help users write correct nested loop code with RAJA.
-The examples do not perform any actual computation; each kernel simply prints out the loop indices in the order that the iteration spaces are traversed.
+The examples do not perform any computation; each kernel simply prints out the loop indices in the order that the iteration spaces are traversed.
 Thus, only sequential execution policies are used to avoid complications resulting from print statements used in parallel programs.
 The mechanics shown here work the same way for